 (a) satisfy the relevant requirements of Australian Standard AS 3745:1995 — Emergency Control Organization and Procedures for Buildings; and

-(b) incorporate a risk management plan that has been developed in accordance with AS/NZS 4360.
+(b) incorporate a risk management plan that has been developed in accordance with AS/NZS ISO 31000:2009.

 (2) An occupier shall submit an emergency plan for approval by the local government.